collective/collective.dancing/README.rst

              ${buildout:eggs}
              ...
              collective.dancing

+  2) Please use version pins out of ``versions.cfg`` file which is included in package if you have package conflicts or strange errors.

 Once you're done editing your buildout configuration, don't forget to run your buildout again before you start up Zope::